iamdv/QlikView-Security-Masterclass/Challenges and Solutions/03/Challenge/README.md

 For example:
 1. User2 should see all the Suppliers and Products in England
 2. User2 should see ONLY see Germany (Country) and Guardian (Supplier Name)

-So, suppliers can login with their respective and passwords to see the sales data.
-You should **NEVER** allow suppliers to view each other's sales information.
-This will be a security flaw!

 **This is NOT easy challenge but this is a real-world challenge.
 So, give your best shot!**